 Design on the reclamation facility is 90% complete.
-The City of Imperial is currently in property

-1,000 jobs will be created within the next ten (10) years.
+The City of Imperial is currently in property negotiations and is currently in the process of CEQA and NEPA compliance.
+Approximately 1,000 jobs will be created within the next ten (10) years.

-2) Project Name: City of Imperial /Extension of Water and Wastewater Services on East Aten
+Project Name: City of Imperial /Extension of Water and Wastewater Services on East Aten Road

-Road